paraspell/xcm-tools/README.md

 - Build all packages and apps using `pnpm build`

+- Launch playground from root using `pnpm run:playground`

 To run command only for specific package or app in monorepo use:

 `pnpm --filter <package_selector> <command>` or cd into appropriate folder.